|Riding Style||All Mountain|

 Uneven Terrain: The improved flex and overall feel of the board make uneven terrain better than it was before.
 The Old Totally FKn awesome and even older model Mercury’s seemed to be a little more cranky powering over uneven snow and chunder compared to the new 2018 Mercury.
 It’s definitely an improvement and the only thing for me and others like me is it just doesn’t weave in and out of bumps super quick like some of our other all mountain favorites.
 Still with a pair of really responsive bindings

 Powder: The Mercury doesn’t have the directional float of the other directional boards in their line but it can still set back more than all the other Capita Twins which is great for setting it back and getting a little surfier than you could with let’s say the Outerspace Living.
+When set all the way back at a 22.75″ stance you can get -1.625″” back from center of board which isn’t amazing but better than most Capita true twins.
+That, combined with a good bit of rocker in the nose makes this a pretty easy floating board to ride in powder.

 Switch: The Capita Mercury seems like it’s almost a directional twin and it’s just barely twinish.
 It’s very doable taking it fakie and it’s great to be centered upon sidecut for groomer days.